-The 20-passenger limit on our fixed route buses is designed to allow social distancing among passengers.
-It’s also important for passengers to maintain as much distance from the bus driver as possible when boarding and to stand at least six feet apart when waiting at a bus stop or inside the transit center.
+Greenlink lifted passenger capacity restrictions on March 8, 2021.
+However, it's important for passengers to maintain as much distance from the bus driver as possible when boarding, to stagger seats between other passengers when on the bus, and to stand at least six feet apart when waiting at a bus stop or inside the transit center.

 Temporary Service Changes

 Greenlink continues to evaluate best practices, local ordinances, business openings and other statewide orders to modify services.
 Currently, there are not any temporary service changes in effect.
 Please check back for updates.

 Customers are encouraged to pay their fare using the TouchPass smartcard or smartphone app.
 Cash, coins and paper tickets are still accepted but using TouchPass minimizes contact between drivers and passengers.
 TouchPass cards require a $2 activation fee.